qlova/uct/Readme.md

 # Universal compiler and translator

-UCT is an innovative new technology for computer science.

 The technology consists of Universal Assembly and a Universal Compiler.
 With UCT, it is possible to target other programming languages.
-What this means, is that you can write a program in Universal Assembly and then compile it into a language such as Python or Java.
+What this means, is that you can write a compiler with UCT and then compile it into a language such as Python or Java.
 For a list of targets, see below:

-## Philosophy/Rant (Trigger warning!)
+## Philosophy
-Most Programming languages are stupid.
-We as a species are too attached to the limitations of computer hardware.
-For some reason programming is still chained to concepts such as bits and bytes and obscure things which have little meaning to anything else in the world.
-If I want to program, I don't care about what hardware I have!
-I just want my instructions to be followed.
-Java is not a solution to this at all.
-Don't program in Java.
-Software should be written in a more mathmatical manner.. not with strange symbols I might add!
-But with the abstraction and elegance.
-You should not write any programs in UCT but you should accept it as the future assembly language which will empower the people of humanity.
-There is a core principle of Universal Assembly:

 **Hardware Agnostic**
 Universal Assembly does not care about the hardware it runs on, it could be running on a fridge, a toaster.. nearly anything in your kitchen.